turingschool/lesson_plans/ruby_04-apis_and_scalability/mocking_apis_v2.markdown

 1. Where to store its cassettes
 2. Which HTTP Mocking library to use -- webmock is a fine option
 3. What format to use when serializing the cassettes; the default here is actually "marshal", but I like to override with json because it makes the cassettes human-readable, which aids in debugging
+4. Finally, we tell VCR to delete the "Authorization" header when it saves a cassette.
+This is important for keeping our API tokens out of our codebase

 Now that we have VCR set up, let's go to our test: